ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

    4. `Parted` can be used to create primary and logical disk partitions, the steps that are involved are the same.
 To create a partition, `parted` uses `mkpart`.
 You can give it other parameters like **primary** or **logical** depending on the partition type that you want to create.<br />

-   The listed units default to megabytes (MB), to create a 10 GB partition you start from 1 and end at 10000.
+   The listed units default to megabytes (MB).
+To create a 10-GB partition, you start from 1 and end at 10000.
 You can also change the sizing units to terabytes by entering `unit TB` if you want to.
    {: tip}

       ```